Active: Supreme Court asked to rule on whether Congress can delegate government power to private organizations

 In Iowa, Jon Moss shares a similar passion for all things equine.
 He’s embedded in the industry and spends his days working with owners, jockeys, trainers, and veterinarians to improve horseracing around the country.

-In 2020, Congress passed the Horse Integrity and Safety Act, establishing and tasking the Horseracing Integrity and Safety Authority (HISA) with setting uniform safety and anti-doping rules.
-The authority is a private nonprofit corporation run by private individuals who can issue binding rules, impose civil sanctions (up to $100,000), prosecute actions in federal court, seek permanent injunctions, establish racetrack safety standards, impose strict anti-doping rules, and ban anyone from the industry for life.
+In 2020, Congress passed the Horse Integrity and Safety Act, establishing and tasking the Horseracing Integrity and Safety Authority (HISA) with setting uniform racetrack safety, medication, and anti-doping rules.
+The Authority is a private, nonprofit corporation run by private individuals who can issue binding rules, impose civil sanctions (up to $100,000), prosecute actions in federal court, seek permanent injunctions, establish racetrack safety standards, impose strict anti-doping rules, and ban anyone from the industry for life.

 Since 2020, the horseracing industry has been engulfed in confusion.
 Trainers, veterinarians, jockeys, and owners struggle to know what rules they’re supposed to follow.
 HISA itself must include members that are owners, breeders, trainers, jockeys, and veterinarians—that is, some industry players regulate their own competitors.
-And HISA’s funding comes from the heavy fines it levies.
+And HISA’s funding mostly comes from the heavy fines it levies against those people it regulates.

 Our constitutional structure does not permit unaccountable private actors to wield such power.
 The Constitution instead vests all government power in the legislative, executive, and judicial branches of government.
 Nor can the government deprive citizens who face crushing fines from their day in court and having a jury.